jwang727/Thesiscode/Chapter5/README.md

 Mset=[65]
 ```

-After the script is finished, open surfaceplot.py (inside an IDE like Pycharm), run it and the surface plot in Figure 5.1 will be generated.
+Run the script, after the script is finished, open surfaceplot.py (inside an IDE like Pycharm), run it and the surface plot in Figure 5.1 will be generated.
 Note this surface plot will not be saved automatically, but you can manually save it from the pop up.